GrandmaaCool/GrandmaaCool/README.md

 ### Stuff I'm working on:
 Currently working on my portfolio website, some games (mainly ps1 styled graphics).
+I'm also working on an application simular to ngrok for tcp tunneling.

 ### What I wanna do:
 I want to become a fullstack developer